Skip to content

 Apple62 eSIM

 Every iPhone from the XS (2018) onward supports eSIM.
 Starting with the iPhone 14, all US models are eSIM-only with no physical SIM tray.
 The iPhone 13 and later support dual eSIM, meaning you can have two active eSIM profiles simultaneously without needing a nano-SIM card at all.
+Any data-only travel plan installs on an eSIM iPhone, including plans from Holafly, GigSky and HelloRoam, because a data line needs no phone number.

-62 devices listedCheck list →
+62 devices listedCheck list→

 Google34 eSIM

-34 devices listedCheck list →
+34 devices listedCheck list→

 Samsung45 eSIM

-52 devices listedCheck list →
+52 devices listedCheck list→

 Motorola16 eSIM

-16 devices listedCheck list →
+16 devices listedCheck list→

-OnePlus7 eSIM
+OnePlus6 eSIM

 Xiaomi18 eSIM

-18 devices listedCheck list →
+18 devices listedCheck list→

-Other Brands32 eSIM
+Other Brands30 eSIM

 Sony Xperia 1 IV and later, Nothing Phone 1 and later, Honor Magic 5 Pro and later, Oppo Find X5 Pro and later, Vivo X90 Pro and later, and the Fairphone 5 all support eSIM.
 Huawei phones have extremely limited eSIM support due to US sanctions and lack of Google Play Services.
 For most of these brands, eSIM availability depends heavily on your region of purchase and whether the device was sold unlocked.

-Smartwatches19 eSIM
+Smartwatches22 eSIM

-Laptops & Tablets32 eSIM
+Laptops & Tablets31 eSIM

 Laptops with eSIM support include the Microsoft Surface Pro 9/10/11 (5G models), Surface Go 3/4, Lenovo ThinkPad X1 Carbon Gen 10+, HP Elite Dragonfly G3/G4, Dell Latitude 5000-9000 series, and select ASUS business laptops.
 The critical detail is that most business laptops require a WWAN (cellular) module, and not every SKU includes one.
 You must purchase the specific cellular-equipped configuration, or in some cases, add the module yourself.
+Once the module is in place, any data-only travel plan installs by QR code, including plans from Ubigi, Nomad and HelloRoam, because a laptop eSIM needs no phone number.

 What does eSIM compatible mean?